Curriculum and Instruction, Ed.S. Overview

 The online Ed.S. degree at UWF offers three area of focus so you can make the biggest impact in your leadership role.
 Choose the area of focus that will best help you solve the challenges you face.

 Excel with advanced management and supervisory skills as well as ethics, budgeting and communication strategies in complex, dynamic educational environments.

 Evaluate, measure and assess effective instructional practices and curriculum development strategies so you know how to best drive change in any educational environment.

-Advocate for and work with vulnerable and marginalized populations at regional, state, national and international levels or think-tank organizations for social and educational equity issues.
+(not offered at this time) Advocate for and work with vulnerable and marginalized groups at regional, state, national and international levels or think-tank organizations for social and educational equity issues.
 Create curricula to empower administrators and leaders as well as curriculum and instruction developers.

 Candidates for This Program Include: